nandaydas/nandaydas/README.md

 ### Hi there, I'm Nanday 😎

-## I'm a Developer, and YouTuber!
+## I'm a Flutter Developer and YouTuber!
 - 🔭 I’m currently working on a Flutter!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2025 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to Ride motorcycles & play games

 ### Connect with me: